GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

      --idAttribute=key \
      --runner=DataflowRunner"
 ```
-You can observe the job's progress in the [Cloud Console for Dataflow].
-Wait a few minutes for the job status to be "running".
+You can check the job's progress in the [Cloud Console for Dataflow].
+Wait a few minutes for the job status to become "running".
 Then issue `Ctrl+C` to stop the program locally.
+Stopping the program locally does not affect the Dataflow job running in the Cloud.

 ## Observe the Results
 Publish a few messages of different keys via the web host and observe deduplicated messages in your terminal.